Sample Packing List

 A pack size of 38 – 54 liters or 2,300 – 3,500 cubic inches should be adequate.
 A comfortable, well-fitting and well-designed pack with a good hip belt is essential.
 When selecting a pack, be sure it allows easy access to a camera, water bottle and lunch.
 There are many good packs.
 Kelty, Dana Designs, Osprey, Mountainsmith, REI, EMS and LL Bean all make great mid-sized packs.

-Ultra light packs, which we strongly recommend, include Go Lite, Gregory, and Granite Gear.
-They all make packs that weigh around 2 lbs. that will comfortably carry all the things you will need.
+Ultra light packs, which we strongly recommend, include Hyperlight Mountain Gear, Osprey, Gregory, and Granite Gear.
+They all make packs that weigh around 2 lbs. or less that will comfortably carry all the things you will need.

 Hiking Boots: We recommend that you choose your boots carefully, as your feet will be your main source of transportation.
 Your boots should fit well and be well broken in.
 If your feet are happy, you will be happy.

-Merrell, Asolo, Lowa, and Salomon are companies that make quality hiking boots in both leather and fabric.
+Merrell, Keen, Asolo, Lowa and Salomon are companies that make quality hiking boots in both leather and fabric.
 Any outdoor store including LL Bean, REI, EMS, should be able to help you.

-Rain gear: We cannot over emphasize enough the importance or good rain gear, tops and bottoms.
+Rain gear: We cannot over emphasize the importance of good rain gear, both tops and bottoms.
 While we recommend Gore-Tex type rain gear, Marmot and Patagonia make lightweight rain gear using other waterproofing treatments.
-The Go Lite brand makes lightweight rain gear both tops and bottoms.

-Walking Sticks: Walking sticks are very useful.
-They add a third point of contact helping with balance and take some of the strain off your knees on descents.
-Leki is a popular brand name.
+Walking Sticks: Hiking poles are very useful.
+They add a third point of contact with the trail, helping with balance and taking some of the strain off your knees on descents.

 Considerations on What to Bring